-This option assigns a priority to outbound packets having the specified sourceport.
-Configure this option by either specifying the source-port ahead of the qos command or moving to the port context for the port you want to configure for priority.
-(For configuring multiple source-ports with the same priority, you may find it easier to use the interface < port-list > command to go to the port context instead of individually configuring the priority for each port.)
+This option assigns a priority to all outbound packets having the specified source-port.
+You can configure this option by either specifying the source-port ahead of the qos command or moving to the port context for the port you want to configure for priority.
+(If you are configuring multiple source-ports with the same priority, you may find it easier to use the interface < port-list > command to go to the port context instead of individually configuring the priority for each port.)